ReagentX/imessage-exporter/imessage-exporter/README.md

 -o, --export-path <path/to/save/files>
-        Specify a custom directory for outputting exported data If omitted, the defaut directory is ~/imessage_export
+        Specify a custom directory for outputting exported data If omitted, the default directory is ~/imessage_export

 -p, --db-path <path/to/chat.db>
-        Specify a custom path for the iMessage database file If omitted, the defaut directory is ~/Library/Messages/chat.db
+        Specify a custom path for the iMessage database file If omitted, the default directory is ~/Library/Messages/chat.db

 -V, --version
         Print version information